You have no alerts.

 Then he looked back at Kai.

-“If you need anything, you follow the lane past the old cattle grid and keep left where it forks.
-Looks like you should go right, but that way’s fallen into the bog.
-Left looks worse, but it’ll keep you dry.”
+“If you need anything, you follow the lane past the old cattle grid and keep left where it forks.”

 “Got it,” Kai said.

 The wind gusted hard between them.
-Kai blinked, and when he focused again Tom was already walking away along the wall, coat snapping behind him.
+Tom turned and started back along the wall, coat shifting against his legs.

-Kai watched until the man had been swallowed by the moor.
+Kai watched until the man had dipped out of sight into the dark.

 He shut the door.

-Ellie paused in the hall and rubbed her arms.
+Ellie paused and rubbed her arms.
 “Did you feel that?”

 “What?”